CorporateAgent/Bash-Vision/README.md

   <li>
     <a href="https://docs.ultralytics.com/models/yolo-world/" target="_blank">
       YOLOv8 Documentation
-    </a> - Learn more & download the YOLO World, one of the most efficient and fast object detection models used in this project.
+    </a> - Learn more & download YOLO World, one of the most efficient and fast object detection models used in this project.
   </li>
   <li>
     <a href="https://openai.com/research/clip" target="_blank">
       OpenAI CLIP Documentation
-    </a> - Explore how OpenAI's CLIP model bridges images and text, allowing for accurate product-facet matching in Bash Vision.
+    </a> - Explore OpenAI's CLIP model bridges images and text, allowing for accurate product-facet matching in Bash Vision.
   </li>
   <li>
     <a href="https://docs.streamlit.io/" target="_blank">